PLEASE READ ALL THE INSTRUCTIONS UNDER "HOW TO APPLY" BEFORE YOU BEGIN.

 You may start at the CO-05 level if you have one of the following qualifications:

-You may start at the CO-07 level if you have one of the following qualifications:
+You may start at the CO-06 level if you have the following qualifications:

-- Four years of education above high school in an accredited business, college or university in any field in which high school graduation or the equivalent is a prerequisite: OR
+- Successful completion of four years of education above high school in an accredited business, secretarial or technical, junior college, college or university in any field in which high school graduation or the equivalent is a prerequisite may be substituted for specialized experience.

-- One year of specialized experience, equivalent to CO-4 or GS-4, applying office methods and procedures to provide clerical and limited technical support to any farm or agricultural program.
 OR

+- One year specialized experience applying office methods and procedures to provide clerical and limited technical support to any farm or agricultural program.

-- One year specialized experience equivalent to grade CO-6 or GS-6 applying office methods and procedures to provide clerical and limited technical support to independently perform a full range of farm program processes.
+- One year specialized experience applying office methods and procedures to provide clerical and limited technical support to independently perform a full range of farm program processes.
 Experience that shows your ability to perform progressively more complex, responsible, or difficult duties: and that shows your ability to learn the specific work of this position.
-OR

-- College Transcript: If you are qualifying based on education at the CO-5, CO-7 or CO-9 levels you must submit a copy of your college transcript that lists college courses detailing each course by the number and department (i.e., bio 101, math 210, etc.), course title, number of credit hours, grade earned and GPA.
+- College Transcript: If you are qualifying based on education at the CO-4 or CO-5 level you must submit a copy of your college transcript that lists college courses detailing each course by the number and department (i.e., bio 101, math 210, etc.), course title, number of credit hours and grade earned.
 You must submit evidence that any education completed in a foreign institution is equivalent to U.S. education standards with your resume.

 - You may submit an unofficial copy of the transcript at the initial phase of the application process.
 Please refer to the “How to Apply, Alternative Methods for Submitting Your Application Materials” section, for instructions on submitting the transcript.
 Please refer to the "Required Documents" section for further information.